-Back in July I wrote a blog entry about how shocked I was to find that as a nation we waste $43 billion dollars of edible food each year.
-It is one of the posts that people talk to me about when they visit us here at the Yinova Center, so I think it struck a cord with many of you.
+A while back I wrote about how shocked I was to find that as a nation we waste $43 billion dollars of edible food each year.
+It is one of the posts that people talk to me about when they visit us here at the Yinova Center, so I think it struck a chord with many of you.
 You can read it here.

 There is so much pleasure in growing vegetables, making soup or mending clothes.
 Far from feeling frugal and as if we are doing without, I believe that consuming less can make our lives more enjoyable.